Anxiety

 A 34-year-old software engineer came in after trying Lexapro, Zoloft, and Prozac.
 Each helped initially, then flatlined.
 Worse, he'd gained 25 pounds, lost interest in sex, and felt emotionally "numb"—trading anxiety for a different kind of misery.

-His lab work revealed the first clue: ferritin at 18 ng/mL (optimal is above 50).
-Low iron stores correlate with fatigue, brain fog, and poor antidepressant response (Pratt, 2014).
+His lab work revealed the first clue: ferritin at 18 ng/mL.
+Low iron stores can contribute to fatigue, brain fog, restless sleep, and poor recovery.
 But the second insight came from his symptom profile—he wasn't "wired and worried."
 He was exhausted, unmotivated, and anxious about everything he couldn't accomplish.

-Within 8 weeks on Wellbutrin XL 300mg (plus iron supplementation), his energy returned, anxiety dropped, and he lost 12 of those 25 pounds.
-Not because Wellbutrin is "better" than SSRIs—but because it matched his specific presentation.
+Within 8 weeks on Wellbutrin XL 300mg, with iron treatment supervised by his clinician, his energy returned and his anxiety dropped.
+Not because Wellbutrin is "better" than SSRIs.
+Because it matched the pattern.

 The midnight Reddit searches you're doing right now—"Wellbutrin made my anxiety worse" versus "Wellbutrin saved my life"—both can be true.
 For different people.
 The question isn't which medication is superior.
 It's which medication matches YOUR neurobiology.